 Fall classes are in full swing at adult education centers across the country, and many are using the new TABE® 11&12.
 We checked in with Ginger Hilleary, Program Manager at the Piedmont Regional Adult and Career Education Programs (PRACEP) in Virginia, to get her insight on using TABE 11&12.

+Can you tell us a little bit about your programs and the services you provide?
 PRACEP provides a variety of services including our high school equivalency program, English as a Second Language (ESL) program, distance education, and PluggedInVA.
 Our main office is in Locust Grove, Virginia, but we have satellite sites in five different counties.
 We also serve parole and probation and a local adult corrections center.

+How long have you been using TABE?
 Prior to my current role at PRACEP, I was the director of a literacy program where we used TABE for 14 years.
 We have been using TABE for the last four years at PRACEP.
 So in total, I’ve been using TABE for about 18 years.

+How do your programs use TABE?
 We use the TABE assessment as a doorway into our programs.
 TABE helps us determine what level learners are when they enter the program so we can appropriately place them into a class.
 We also use TABE to determine readiness to take the high school equivalency exam.
 For non-native speakers, TABE helps us determine reading comprehension and speaking ability in order to be placed in an ESL bridge class.
 We also use TABE for post-testing after learners complete the prescribed number of hours or indicate a readiness for HSE testing.

+Let’s talk about the new TABE 11&12.
+When did you first start using it?
 We piloted TABE 11&12 with our adult corrections center in February/March of 2019.
 That was our first experience with it and we really were able to see what a valuable instrument it is.

+What advantages have you seen with the new TABE 11&12?
 It drills down in more detail and helps us really understand and define what learners bring to the table.
 The diagnostics are tremendously helpful to us.
 The questions cover the gamut of what a learner would need to know for a given grade level.
 It’s just a much more comprehensive instrument.

+Do you administer the test on paper or online?
 At this time, we only administer on paper because so much of our area has poor connectivity.
 We’re a fairly rural program, so connectivity is an issue for us.
 In addition, with the sometimes sporadic nature of our learners and their attendance, we’ve found paper to be a much better option for us.

 We continue to offer advancements that address connectivity issues in rural locations to ensure they can test online reliably.
 Is that something that would interest you?